Hardy Kiwi Harvest 2018

 After I finished(of course), I found the better bit set.
 I think they are titanium, rather than cobalt though.
 Still probably better than the old black bits that went through the aluminum caps without much trouble, but really bogged down on the galvanized steel.
 I’ll probably add another bolt just to see how different they are.

 I got about 14 times as much from my top 6 vines.
 But both of us got next to nothing compared to the 200 pounds I’ve heard that hardy kiwi can make.
-If I ever get those yields I’ll need to go commercial. :grinning_face_with_smiling_eyes:
+If I ever get those yields I’ll need to go commercial. :smile:

 1 Like